Support

 • And the privacy policy agreement, as part of the application process.

-Afterwards, you will receive an email confirming your registration to the InnoNext initiative and provide you with the link to set up the credentials to enter the matchmaking platform, where you can consult and apply to specific internship vacancies.
+Afterwards, you will receive an email confirming your registration to the InnoNext initiative and the link to set up the credentials to enter the matchmaking platform, where you can consult and apply to specific internship opportunities.

-1.5 How can I apply for a specific position?
+1.5 How can I apply for a specific internship opportunity?

 There are two ways to apply.

-• The Position page on this site showcases all the positions published by companies willing to host the talents.
-From the page of each position, you can click Apply; after that, you will be redirected to the matchmaking platform and automatically registered to the selected position.
+• The Opportunities page on this site showcases all the offers published by companies willing to host talents.
+From the page of each opportunity, you can click Apply; after that, you will be redirected to the matchmaking platform and automatically registered for the selected one.

 • Another option allows you to view opportunities ranked by the matchmaking system, starting with those most suitable for you.
 To access the sorted list, sign into the matchmaking platform by clicking the Sign-in button on the InnoNext website and entering your credentials.
 Once inside the platform, navigate to the Vacancy section to explore the best opportunities tailored for you and apply to those you find more interesting by clicking the button Apply.

-In both situations, you will receive a confirmation email and be asked to finalise your application by uploading the Declaration of Honor (DoH) for that specific position.
+In both situations, you will receive a confirmation email and be asked to finalise your application by uploading the Declaration of Honour (DoH) for that specific vacancy.

-What is a Declaration of Honor?
+What is a Declaration of Honour?
 See FAQ n.
 2.2.

 1.6 How will my eligibility be verified?

-When completing the registration online form, you'll need to provide details concerning the EU funding programme you are associated with.
+When completing the online registration form, you'll need to provide details regarding the EU funding programme to which you are associated.

-You can find a template of the Declaration of Honor in the Resources section.
+You can find the template of the Declaration of Honour in the Resources section.

 1.7 How can I inform my PI/Project coordinator/employer about InnoNext and the innovation internship?

-For any specific Innovation internship, you can find details about goals, activities, duration and additional information in the posted position.
+To help you obtain authorisation, the InnoNext website provides comprehensive information about the initiative, including details on the European Partner Programmes, eligibility criteria, and economic conditions.
+For any specific Innovation internship, you can find details about goals, activities, duration, and additional information in the posted internship opportunity.
 Moreover, you can download and share the Letter of Commitment (LoC).
-This document, signed by every company aspiring to host a Visiting Talent, outlines the terms and conditions of their participation in InnoNext, ensuring transparency and alignment with the initiative's goals (See FAQ n.2.2).
+This document, signed by every company aspiring to host a Visiting Talent, outlines the terms and conditions of their participation in InnoNext, ensuring transparency and alignment with the initiative's goals (See FAQ n.2.3).
+Once you’ve found the company hosting your internship, you must sign the Declaration of Honour to activate the procedure.
+To expedite the process, we suggest that you share information about this initiative, the company, and the internship offered with your PI/Project Coordinator/employer and sign this document as early in the application process as possible.

-1.8 Can I apply to more than one internship position?
+1.8 Can I apply to more than one internship opportunity?

-Yes, you can apply to every Innovation internship position that fits you.
+Yes, you can apply to every Innovation internship opportunity that fits you.

 1.9 Can I apply to InnoNext if my funded project is nearly over?